Jack and the Beanstalk

 SIMON: I’ve been waiting for you, I didn’t know when you’d show up.

 DAME TROT: Well never mind who’s been waiting where for who.
-We need to get all the milk sorted & delivered before it goes off.
+We need to get all the milk sorted and delivered before it goes off.

 DAME TROT: Exactly.